First presidency of Fernando Belaúnde: Presidency

-Act of Talara and the scandal of page 11
+Controversy

 Upon assuming the presidency, Belaúnde offered to solve the problem of La Brea and Pariñas in 90 days.
 This was an embarrassing lawsuit for the nation and unresolved several decades, was that the American International Petroleum Company, that had been illegally exploiting the oilfields of La Brea and Pariñas, located in the north of Peru, without providing the amount owed to the Treasury, which had been accumulating over the years.

 Belaúnde sent Congress a bill to declare null the Agreement and Award Paris Convention (signed in time Augusto B. Leguia and favoring IPC) and requested that the fields of La Brea and Pariñas pass to Power of Attorney Oil Company (government agency).
 Congress gave the Law No. 14,696, which declared invalid the Award, but did not rule on the second point.
 The Executive Branch enacted the law on November 4, 1963, is hereby authorized to seek a solution to the old problem.

 In July 1968, under pressure from the economic power groups, treatment began with the IPC at the Government Palace.
 On August 13, it was signed on Act of Talara by which all oil fields passed into the hands of the Fiscal Petroleum Company (EPF), while retaining the refinery, the distribution system and fuel national Concessions calls Lima.
 The IPC was required to purchase all the oil that the EPF would like to sell, for processing at its refinery in Talara obsolete.

 The Act was signed by President Belaúnde, the President of the Senate Carlos Manuel Cox and the Speaker of the Chamber of Deputies Andrés Townsend Ezcurra and the high officials of the IPC.
 All press echoed this event and published on the front page to the "Problem of Brea and Pariñas" exploding throughout Peru in joy.

 However, public opinion changed when a section of the press announced that it had imposed conditions to the IPC Act for the signing scandal.
 The highlight came when the EPF president, engineer Carlos Loret de Mola, resigned and reported a missing page in the contract that had set the price of crude oil for purchase from EPF (September 10, 1968).
 That was the famous "Page 11" that would serve as a pretext for a group of army officers to give a coup less than a month later, accusing the government of "betrayal".

 About "page 11" has been written extensively in Peru.
 Some attributed great importance because, apparently, contained valuable information on costs, others argued that it was only a blank page and there were even some who denied their existence.

 On October 1, 1963, Oswaldo Hercelles García resigned as Prime Minister of Peru, and the next day, Fernando Belaúnde sworn in a new cabinet headed by Miguel Mujica Gallo as Prime Minister.

+Matsés massacre

+In 1964 a set of military bombings carried out by the state of Peru against Matsés (also known as 'Mayoruna') communities in the northeast of the country.
+The number of deaths and injuries is unknown.